stankulic/PracticeRun/README.md

  Overview
 This document provides an in-depth explanation of the test automation framework implemented using Playwright.
-Contents
+Content:
-1. Introduction	1
+1. Introduction
-2. Framework Structure	1
+2. Framework Structure
-3. Test Architecture	2
+3. Test Architecture
-Test Scripts	2
-Actions	2
-Selectors	2
-Data	2
-4. Design Patterns	2
-App Actions Design Pattern	2
-Data-Driven Testing	2
-5. Setup and Installation	3
+4. Setup and Installation
-Prerequisites	3
-Installation	3
-9. Conclusion	4
+5. Running the tests:

 1. Introduction
 The test automation framework is designed to streamline and enhance the testing process for web applications.
 Cypress is utilized for its powerful capabilities and ease of use.
 The framework leverages modern design patterns to ensure scalability, maintainability, and reusability of test scripts.

  2. Framework Structure
 The framework is structured to separate concerns clearly, ensuring that each component has a single responsibility.
 The main components of the framework are:
 •	tests: Contain the test cases.